 The overarching goal of the Blind Leaders Development Program is to increase successful employment outcomes, upward mobility, and leadership attainment of blind and visually impaired individuals.

-To learn more about The Leadership Challenge and Leadership Practices Inventory, check out Why the Leadership Challenge.
+To learn more about The Leadership Challenge, check out Why the Leadership Challenge.

 Short-Term Program Outcomes